-The Economic Development and Inclusive Economies research cluster focuses on encouraging economic growth and development as a core aim of public policy; however, there is increasing concern with the question ‘who gains from growth?’.
+The Economic Development and Inclusive Economies research cluster focuses on policies and practices for growth and development, and the economic and social outcomes which follow from these; with a particular emphasis on issues of inclusion.
 We welcome PhD applications which explore a range of topics relating to growth and inclusion.
-These include city growth, employment policy, social investment and community finance; and the impact of economic development, such as strategies for local and regional economies, including motorsport and advanced manufacturing, entrepreneurship and business models.
+These include city growth, employment policy, social investment and community finance; and the impact of economic development, such as strategies for local and regional economies, including advanced manufacturing, entrepreneurship and business models.

 The cluster also welcomes PhD applications from suitably qualified candidates interested in pursuing historical research in line with our research themes.
 The expertise of our cluster members covers the following continents: Africa; Australasia; Europe; Latin America; and North America.
 PhD researchers are a core part of our cluster and benefit from the opportunity to work with scholars at various stages of their career.

-For all enquiries in the first instance regarding this area of research, please contact Dr Andrew Perchard (email@example.com) or Dr Jason Begley (firstname.lastname@example.org).
+For all enquiries in the first instance regarding the Economic Development and Inclusive Economies research cluster, please contact Professor Nick Henry (firstname.lastname@example.org) or Dr Paul Sissons (email@example.com).

 The Sector, Economic and Financial Studies research cluster welcomes PhD applications aiming to develop an understanding of how alternative financial institutions - such as credit unions and community development finance institutions (CDFIs) - are shaping the responsible finance landscape in the UK.
 We are also interested in proposals that look into the attitudes towards financial services, particularly from a young person’s perspective, in order to increase engagement levels in pensions.
 Finally, we welcome applications that propose panel data econometric analyses of the impact of intellectual property rights (IPRs) on foreign direct investment (FDI).

-For all enquiries in the first instance regarding the Sustainable Production and Consumption research cluster, please contact Professor Marylyn Carrigan (firstname.lastname@example.org), Professor Ming Lim (email@example.com) or Dr David Bek (firstname.lastname@example.org).
+For all enquiries in the first instance regarding the Sustainable Production and Consumption research cluster, please contact Dr David Bek (email@example.com), Professor Benny Tjahjono (firstname.lastname@example.org) or Professor Ming Lim (email@example.com).